[HISTORY: Adopted by the Town Council of the Town of West Hartford as indicated in article histories. Amendments noted where applicable.]

 - When applied to a building or land, shall include any person holding a written or oral lease of, or who occupies, the whole or a part of such building or land, either alone or with others.

-- The Town of West Hartford in the County of Hartford, State of Connecticut.
+- The Town of West Hartford, in the County of Hartford, State

 Joint authority.
 All words giving a joint authority to three or more persons or officers shall be construed as giving such authority to a majority of such persons or officers.

 Titles of officers and employees.
-The title of any officer or employee used herein shall be construed as if the words "of the Town" followed it and shall include his duly authorized representative.
+The title of any director, officer or employee used herein shall be construed as if the words "of the Town" followed it and shall include that director's, officer's or employee's designee.

 Tense.
 Words used in the past or present tense include the future as well as the past and present.